Ayms/node-Tor/README.md

 #### Security:

+For all security aspects, please see [The technical FAQs](http://www.peersm.com/?news), what follows describes some specifics.

 The initial peers returned by the bridge could be compromised, therefore they could send only compromised peers.

 But your ID does change for each session then if the peers are continuously returning peers that do not seem close enough to your ID, you could detect that they are compromised.